msgphp/symfony-demo-app/README.md

 👍 Consider standard [DTAP] environments a best practice (this template assumes `dev`, `test`, `accept` and `prod` respectively)

+### `devops/docker/`

+The `docker/` directory holds all infrastructural services, each containing a `Dockerfile` at least.
+Its concern is to prepare a minimal environment, required for the application to run.

+ℹ️ A `Dockerfile` can obtain its targeted staging environment from a build argument (i.e. `ARG staging_env`)

+👍 Consider a single service per concept a best practice, use [Docker multi-stage builds] for sub-concepts

 ## Host Setup

-To `COPY` files from outside the build context (e.g. pulled from an external source), the host OS can be setup first.
+To `COPY` files from outside the build context the host OS is prepared first.

 Prior to any build (to ensure freshness) `setup.sh` is automatically invoked from the following locations (in order of execution):

 - `devops/docker/<service>/setup.sh`
+  - Use it to download files, create default directories, etc.
 - `devops/environment/base/setup.sh`
+  - Use it build default infrastructural images from `devops/docker/`, "pre-pull" external images, etc.
 - `devops/environment/<targeted-staging-env>/setup.sh`
+  - Use it build environment specific infrastructural images from `devops/docker/`, etc.

 The following environment variables are automatically available: